elias-koch/elias-koch.github.io/_pages/about.md

 Before starting my PhD, I obtained a BA and MA in Social Science from [Humboldt-University Berlin](https://www.hu-berlin.de/en/) and visited [King's College London](https://www.kcl.ac.uk/) for studies abroad.

 On this website, you can learn more about my research and download my CV.
-If you think we might have similar interests or want to discuss my work over a coffee, feel free to reach out!
+If you think we might have similar interests or want to have a chat over a coffee, feel free to reach out!